joolstorrentecalo/grafana-dashboards/README.md

 ### GitLab.com dashboards

-The dashboards residing in `dashboards/` are _all_ dashboards used to monitor GitLab.com.
+The dashboards residing in `dashboards/` are _all_ dashboards used to monitor GitLab.com at https://dashboards.gitlab.com.
 You can install these in several ways:

 1. Using the bulk Rake task (see below)
 1. Using the [Grafana Create / Update dashboard API](http://docs.grafana.org/http_api/dashboard/#create-update-dashboard)